Ronaldo Mulitalo: Background

 Mulitalo was born in South Auckland, New Zealand, and is of Samoan descent.
 His mother's family is from American Samoa.

 He played his junior rugby league for the Ellerslie Eagles and attended Marcellin College, Auckland before moving to Ipswich, Queensland in October 2013.
 While in Ipswich, he attended Ipswich State High School and played for the Springfield Panthers.

 Playing career

 Early career

 In 2015, Mulitalo played for the Ipswich Jets Cyril Connell Cup side and moved up to their Mal Meninga Cup side in 2016.
-In 2017, he signed with the Cronulla-Sutherland Sharks, playing for the SG Ball Cup side which made it to the Grand Final.
+In 2017, he signed with Cronulla, playing for the SG Ball Cup side which made it to the Grand Final.
 Later that year, he represented Queensland under-18.
 In 2018, Mulitalo moved up to the Sharks' Jersey Flegg Cup side.

 2019

 Mulitalo started the 2019 season playing for Cronulla's Canterbury Cup NSW feeder side, Newtown.

 On 26 April, after starting 2019 as a development player, Mulitalo signed a contract extension and was immediately elevated into Cronulla's top 30 squad.
 A day later, he made his NRL debut against the Brisbane Broncos as a late replacement for Josh Dugan, who was injured during the warm-up.
 In July, he played fullback for the Queensland under-20 side, scoring a try in their loss to New South Wales.

 In Round 19 against North Queensland, Mulitalo scored his first try in the top grade as Cronulla won the match 16-14 at Shark Park.

 In Round 24 against Canberra, Mulitalo scored 2 tries as Cronulla lost the match 15-14 in Golden Point extra-time at Shark Park.

 In round 25 against the Wests Tigers, Mulitalo was placed on report and later suspended for one match after using an illegal shoulder charge on Wests player Luke Brooks.

 Mulitalo played for Cronulla's feeder side Newtown in their Canterbury Cup NSW grand final victory over the Wentworthville Magpies at Bankwest Stadium, scoring a try in a 20-15 win.

 The following week, Mulitalo played for Newtown in the NRL State Championship victory over the Burleigh Bears at ANZ Stadium.

 At the end of the 2019 season, Mulitalo was selected in the United States national rugby league team for the 2019 Rugby League World Cup 9s.
 He qualifies through his American Samoan heritage.